jmatysczak/DotNETPOCs/README.md

 The server is an asynchronous http handler.
 The advantage of using an asynchronous versus a synchronous http handler is that a thread won't be tied up for the life time of the request.

-I am not sure this code should be used in an application since technically IIS7- and .NET 4.0- don't support server sent events.
-So while this example works.
-Using this technique might cause problems.
+I am not sure this code should be used in a real application since technically IIS7- and .NET 4.0- don't support server sent events.
+So while this example works, using this technique might cause problems.